 Create A Suitable Eating Environment

 Where you feed your dog can affect whether they want to eat or not.
-Your dog's eating environment is dependent on the type of dog you have.

-If you have a gregarious dog, they might prefer to eat in a place with plenty of people and pets around.
-These dogs will dislike eating in quiet, isolated places.
+Your dog's eating habits and environment are dependent on the type of dog you have.
+If you have a gregarious dog, they might prefer to eat in a place with plenty of people and pets.
+These dogs will dislike eating in quiet, isolated areas.

 However, these calm places may be the ideal eating environment for nervous dogs.
-These dogs will want their privacy and prefer to eat alone or with minimal people and pets around.
+These dogs will want privacy and prefer to eat alone or with minimal people and pets around.

 Take Your Dog to the Vet

 If your dog refuses to eat their food for 24 hours or more, you need to take your pup to the vet.
-A vet can run some tests on your dog to determine the possible cause of their appetite loss.
+A vet can run some tests on your dog to determine blood diseases and the possible cause of their appetite loss.
 They can also provide advice, including new foods and treatment plans.

 Should I Take My Dog's Food Away If He Doesn't Eat It?

-If your dog doesn't eat within 20 minutes, you should take their food away.
+You should take their food away if your dog doesn't eat within 20 minutes.
 A little bit of reverse psychology might be the trick to getting your dog to eat more food.
-Your dog will go without food for a few hours, maybe even a day or two, until they start to get hungry enough to eat.
+Your dog will go without food for a few hours, maybe even a day or two, until they get hungry enough to eat.
 You might have to employ this technique a few times for your dog to get hungry.

-Remember that dogs normally don't starve themselves of food and eventually start to eat.
+Remember that dogs usually don't starve themselves of food and eventually start to eat.
 If your dog goes more than 48 hours without eating, you should take them to the veterinarian to get checked out for any issues they may have.

 Final Thoughts - Dog Won't Eat His Food But Will Eat His Treats